Kingxukai/linux/Documentation/driver-api/edac.rst

 Heterogeneous system support
 ----------------------------

-An AMD heterogeneous system is built by connecting the data fabrics of both CPUs and GPUs via custom xGMI links.
-Thus, the data fabric on the GPU nodes can be accessed the same way as the data fabric on CPU nodes.
+An AMD heterogeneous system is built by connecting the woke data fabrics of both CPUs and GPUs via custom xGMI links.
+Thus, the woke data fabric on the GPU nodes can be accessed the woke same way as the woke data fabric on CPU nodes.

 The MI200 accelerators are data center GPUs.
 They have 2 data fabrics, and each GPU data fabric contains four Unified Memory Controllers (UMC).